Back to Blog

 Frequently Asked Questions

-A standard building and pest inspection takes 2–3 hours on site for an average three-bedroom house.
-Larger, older, or more complex properties take longer — up to half a day.
-The written report is delivered within 24 hours typically, sometimes faster for an additional rush fee.
+A combined building and pest inspection takes 2–3 hours on site for an average three-bedroom house, with the written report usually delivered within 24 hours.
+Larger, older or more complex properties take longer — up to half a day.
 Expect a 30–60 page report with high-resolution photos and severity ratings.

 Can I attend the building inspection?

-Yes — and it is highly recommended.
-Attending gives you the chance to ask questions in real time, see issues for yourself, and understand the report when it arrives.
-A good inspector will welcome you and walk you through major findings on site.
-Plan to be there for at least the last hour of the inspection.
+Yes — and it's highly recommended.
+Being there lets you ask questions in real time, see issues for yourself, and understand the report when it lands.
+A good inspector will welcome you and walk you through the major findings on site.
+Plan to be there for at least the last hour.

 What happens if the inspection finds major defects?

-You have three options: negotiate a price reduction equal to the repair quotes (most common), request the seller fix the issues before settlement (riskier — sellers have no incentive to pay for quality work), or withdraw from the purchase if your contract has a "subject to inspection" clause or you are still in the cooling-off period.
+You have three options: negotiate a price reduction equal to the repair quotes (most common), ask the seller to fix the issues before settlement (riskier — they've no incentive to pay for quality work), or withdraw if your contract has a "subject to inspection" clause or you're still in the cooling-off period.
 Your conveyancer handles the negotiation.

 Is a building inspection the same as a pre-settlement inspection?

-No. A pre-purchase building inspection (this guide) checks the structural and pest condition of the property before you commit to buying.
-A pre-settlement inspection is a much shorter walk-through in the week before settlement, confirming the property is in the same condition you bought it in and that any agreed inclusions are still there.
-You need both — see our settlement guide for the pre-settlement checklist.
+No. A pre-purchase building inspection (this guide) checks the structural and pest condition of a property before you commit to buying.
+A pre-settlement inspection is a much shorter walk-through in the week before settlement, confirming the property is in the same condition and that agreed inclusions are still there.
+You need both — see our settlement guide for that checklist.

 Can I use the inspection report to negotiate the price?

-Yes — this is the most common use of the report.
-Get written quotes for the major defect repairs, present them to the seller through your conveyancer, and request a price reduction equal to the quotes.
+Yes — it's the most common use of the report.
+Get written quotes for the major repairs, present them to the seller through your conveyancer, and ask for a price reduction matching the quotes.
 Sellers expect this.
-Negotiations of $5,000–$50,000 are routine; serious findings can knock $50,000–$100,000 off the contract.
+Reductions of $5,000–$50,000 are routine, and serious findings can knock $50,000–$100,000 off a contract.

-Don't skip the inspection.
-It is the highest-ROI spend in the entire home-buying process.
-Find a NestPath trusted inspector today — or start with our borrowing power calculator to know your budget first.
+Don't skip the inspection — it's the highest-return spend in the whole home-buying process.
+Find a NestPath trusted inspector today, or start with our borrowing power calculator to know your budget first.

 Also explore